Accessibility

 Counter height to order food and drinks is 1.15m and the top of food and drinks cabinet is 1.2m

-The gift shop with shelves of wildlife and nature gifts and tables of books.
+The gift shop with shelves of wildlife and nature gifts plus 2 tables of nature books.

 Wildlife Wonders gift shop view from the front entrance.